Probing Cosmic Neutrino Background through Parametric Fluorescence

 The essential way to calculate the fluorescence rate is to determine the Hamiltonian density for the effective neutrino-photon coupling induced by dipoles.
 In nonlinear optics, there is a standard procedure to extract the Hamiltonian density for the electromagnetic couplings~\cite{Boyd2008,Klyshko1988,Butcher_Cotter_1990}, by calculating the electric or magnetic polarization (i.e., the induced dipole moment per volume) $\bm{P}$ in response to the field perturbation.
-The polarization reflects the strength of optical response of the medium when an external field is applied.
+The polarization reflects the strength of the medium optical response when an external field is applied.
 The Hamiltonian density describing this response can be straightforwardly obtained with $\mathcal{H}^{}_{\rm eff} = -\bm{P} \cdot \bm{\mathcal{E}}$ or $\mathcal{H}^{}_{\rm eff} = -\bm{P} \cdot \bm{\mathcal{B}}$ depending on whether this polarization is electric or magnetic.
-Note that in medium, the field strength interacting with electric dipoles should be interpreted as the displacement field.
-For reference, we briefly outline the procedure for the pure electromagnetic processes in Appendix~\ref{appendix:A}.
+For reference, we briefly outline the procedure for the pure electromagnetic processes in the Supplemental Material.
 The effective Hamiltonian density and transition matrix for neutrino interactions can be derived in a similar manner.